mjancarik/esmj-schema/README.md

 #### `s.array(definition, options?)`

 Creates an array schema with the given item definition.
-You can optionally pass `SchemaInterfaceOptions` to customize error messages.
+You can optionally pass `options` to customize error messages.

 ```typescript
 const arraySchema = s.array(s.string(), {